Post partum Urinary Tract Infection (UTI) in new mothers

 Should you be feeling any pain or suspect that you may have post partum UTI, it is recommended that you seek immediate medical help to get the treatment you require.

 Although UTI is a common occurrence in women, you should always watch out for the signs and symptoms and get appropriate medical treatment to prevent any possible complications down the road.

 Have you ever suffered from a UTI?
-Did you have post partum UTI?
 Share your story with us below